iRemaF/LinkedInProjects/Logma.md

 # LOGMA — Smart Allergy-Safe Dining
-*by Reema F. Almukhlifi | Part of the Apple Developer Academy – AI Foundation Program (5 weeks)*
+*by Reema F. Almukhlifi | Part of the Apple Developer Academy – AI Foundation Program*

 > Logma was created to ensure that dining out is safe, simple, and enjoyable for people with food allergies.
 > An iOS application that leverages AI to transform restaurant menus into a clear, personalized guide for safe dining.